TwilioDevEd/twiliochat-objc/README.md

    TokenRequestUrl -> http://<your_subdomain>.ngrok.io/token
    ```
    No need to specify the port in this url, as ngrok will forward the request to the specified port.

-***Note:*** The current version of the app uses a fixed version of Twilio SDK (included in the
-repository).
-This version only work for arm devices as the SDK includes some native code.